Princess Eugenie Incites More Anger As Details Of A Two-Day, 850-Guest Wedding Is Revealed

 One source even made this comment, detailed the Daily Beast.

-“Everything to do with the Yorks is a miscalculation… Why would she want a public dimension to her wedding anyway?”
+“Everything to do with the Yorks is a miscalculation.
+Why would she want a public dimension to her wedding anyway?”